Commitment to privacy

 Employee training and responsibilities.
 We take certain steps to reduce the risks of human error, theft, fraud, and misuse of our facilities.
 We train our personnel on our privacy and security policies.
 We also require our employees to sign confidentiality agreements.
 We also have assigned to an individual the responsibility to manage our information security program.

 Data encryption.
-All electronic transfers of Customer Information between you and SSO are done through encrypted connections.
+All electronic transfers of Customer Information between you and SSOD (including sensitive personal information and login credentials) are done through encrypted connections.

 Onward transfer principle

-SSO may disclose EU and Swiss Personal Data to business partners and subcontractors as necessary in connection with the performance of requested services or solutions, or as otherwise appropriate in connection with a legitimate business need.
+SSOD may disclose EU and Swiss Personal Data to business partners and subcontractors as necessary in connection with the performance of requested services or solutions, or as otherwise appropriate in connection with a legitimate business need.
+Transfers to subsequent third parties are covered by the provisions in this policy and our contractual agreements with you.
 We may also disclose EU and Swiss Personal Data as necessary in connection with the sale or transfer of all or part of our business.
 In these situations, we will require the recipient of the data to protect the data in accordance with the relevant principles in the Safe Harbors or otherwise take steps to ensure that the EU and Swiss Personal Data is appropriately protected.
+If SSOD is involved in a or sale or transfer of all or part of our business, you will be notified via email and/or a prominent notice on our website of any changes to SSOD’s ownership or uses of your personal information, and of choices you may have regarding your personal information.

-The U.S.-EU Safe Harbor requires that members offer end users a choice to opt out of uses and disclosures of their data that are incompatible with the purposes for which that data was originally collected or subsequently authorized.
+The US-EU Safe Harbor requires that members offer end users a choice to opt out of uses and disclosures of their data that are incompatible with the purposes for which that data was originally collected or subsequently authorized.
 We operate under the assumption that it is generally your obligation as data controller to obtain from your data subjects the appropriate consent to transfer their data to us and to process their data using our products for defined purposes.
 As your data processor, we will not share, sell, rent, or trade with third parties for their marketing purposes any Customer Information collected by us, unless you direct us to do so and have the appropriate authorization to do so.
+If your data subject would no longer like to be contacted by you or by SAS at your direction, please inform the data subject to contact you, as SSOD’s customer, directly.

 Legal Division/Privacy Officer